openscriptures/morphhb/read/readme.md

 directory.
 (Otherwise, the relative path can be changed in Script/Read.js, line 91.)

+The latest update implements the verse selector.
+This highlights the selected verse, and scrolls it into view.

 Several components have been adapted from OSHB Verse, we have:

 -	AccentCatalog.js catalogs the accents by type and scope.